mariusschulz/gulp-iife/README.md

 - `bindThis`
     - A boolean indicating whether to append `.bind(this)` to the IIFE.
 Setting this value to `true` makes the surrounding global object available to the function, which is usually not the case in strict mode.
     - `false` by default
+- `args`
+	- An array of arguments to be passed into the IIFE.
+You can optionally modify the corresponding parameters through `params`.
+	- ` ` by default
+- `params`
+	- An array of parameters to be used inside the IIFE.
+This is optional when using `args`, otherwise its variables will be used instead.
+	- ` ` by default

 ```js
 var gulp = require("gulp");